 Dr. Kristan Singletary is a North Carolina and Virginia native where she studied hot sauces, BBQ, and saltwater fish.
 She met the love of her life in Austin at the University of Texas where she studied hormones and neuropeptides involved in the sleep/wake cycle across vertebrates.
 She also investigated how nutrition, sleep/wake, and neuropeptides play a role in avian migration; Hook’em Horns!!
 As a post-doctoral fellow at the University of Pennsylvania, she suffocated from the virulent and devastating work environment, but she was interested in the interactions of maternal behaviors, UPR, stress, and sleep in offspring.
-Additionally, she studied the functional connectivity of sleep/wake neuronal and hormone systems across gender and in aged mice.
+Additionally, she studied the functional connectivity of sleep/wake neuronal and hormone systems across sex and in aged mice.
 Kristan has also enjoyed medical writing, developing content for branded and unbranded pharmaceutical material.
 She was reborn in the Inland Northwest and joined the Peixoto Lab in July of 2015 as lab manager.
 She also manages the lab next door, so she keeps herself busy.
 She enjoys birdwatching, lifting weights, hiking, eating, wakeboarding, music, film, and adventurizing.
 She does miss saltwater fish and Eastern Carolina BBQ (and Texas BBQ!), but the immense variety of hops here takes her mind off all of that.

 Dr. Schoch joined the Peixoto lab in 2017.
 Previously, she obtained her undergraduate degree in Biology from Drexel University in Philadelphia, and completed her doctoral research in molecular mechanisms of neurodevelopmental disorders in the laboratory of Dr. Ted Abel at the University of Pennsylvania.
 There, she focused on molecular pathways affected by gene mutations linked to autism (including her first encounter with Shank3 mutant mice), and epigenetic mechanisms of memory enhancement.
 She completed a short postdoc at University of California, Irvine studying brain and behavioral effects of developmental drug exposure, and rejoined the autism research community in 2017.
 Her research focuses on the effects of Shank3 mutations on sleep regulation and learning.